Completed research

 Project partners: Karl-Franzens-Universität Graz, University of Natural Resources and Life Sciences Vienna, Graz University of Technology

-Funding: EU ERASMUS - Lifelong Learning Programs
+Funding: EU ERASMUS - Lifelong Learning Programmes

 Funding amount: € 388,020.00, RCE Graz-Styria: € 54.612.00